Personnel - Employment

 Factors Related to Salary Determination

 Performance – The primary consideration for salary adjustments is performance.
 Both the current level of performance and growth in performance are considered.
 Refer to CESP 1 - 69, Guidelines for Appointment and Promotion of County Extension Agents and Staff Chairs, for additional information on agent performance evaluation procedures.

 Educational Level – Entry level salary is determined in part by the degree held.
 Agents who enter the

-Rank - Agents will be assigned to a rank at the time of employment and may have up to two in-rank promotional opportunities during their careers.
+Rank – Agents will be generally be appointed to a rank of County Extension Agent I at the time of employment and may have up to three in-rank promotional opportunities during their careers.

 Experience – Prior job-related experience will be considered when establishing a starting salary.